Health insurance in Costa Rica

 Hospitals in Costa Rica

 In Costa Rica, the quality of hospital care is one of the best in South America.
 However, the country is still a long way from joining the top 10 best healthcare systems in the world.
-This means you won’t find the same quality of healthcare as in European countries.
-Hospital healthcare is decent, but waiting times are very long.
-Most of the time, you’ll be faced with long queues before you can get a consultation with a health clinic.
+This means that you won’t find the same quality of healthcare as in European countries.
+Hospital care is decent, but waiting times are very long.
+Most of the time, you’ll be faced with long queues before you can access a consultation with a health clinic.
 It is essential that you are covered by private insurance so that you can receive treatment in private clinics and hospitals.
-The quality of care is better, and waiting times are much shorter.
+The quality of care is much better and waiting times much shorter.

 Paramedical care in Costa Rica